saltstack/salt/doc/ref/configuration/master.rst

-Used to specify a default returner for all minions, when this option is set the specified returner needs to be properly configured and the minions will allways default to sening returns to this returner.
+Used to specify a default returner for all minions, when this option is set the specified returner needs to be properly configured and the minions will always default to sending returns to this returner.
 This will also disable the local job cache on the master

 .. code-block:: yaml